TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 ## When do you get or improve Abilities?

-You earn new abilities and upgrade existing abilities by earning [potential](milestones.md).
-Every **10 potential you earn** (spent or not) you get to choose one of the following:
+You earn new abilities and upgrade existing abilities by earning [potential](skills.md#honing-your-skills).
+Every **10 potential you earn** (spent or not) you increase your maximum ability points by two.

 * Increase your [ability points](#costs-and-ability-points) by two
 * [Get a new ability](#creating-an-ability) and increase your [ability points](#costs-and-ability-points) by one